mikependon/RepoDB.NET/pages/home.md

 <img src="../../assets/images/site/difference.svg" />

 The main goal is to improve the things and simplify your development experiences when working with data access technology in .NET ecosystem.
+We would like you to have an easy access to the underlying data store capability.

+Even the library is rich on features (i.e. [Bulk](/feature/bulkoperations), [Cache](/feature/caching), [Repositories](/feature/repositories), etc), it is still on the space of micro-ORM.

 We are glad and thankful for your interest in learning RepoDB!